History of the Miami Heat: Departure of Dwyane Wade

-The 2016 free-agency, saw many franchise players leaving their teams in pursuits of championships, with Wade being no exception.
+The 2016 free-agency, saw multiple franchise players leaving their teams in pursuits of championships, with Wade being no exception.
 After failing to sign Kevin Durant (who joined the Golden State Warriors), the focus shifted to the seemingly boiling relationship issues and disagreements between Dwyane Wade and Heat president Pat Riley, mostly over contract negotiations.
 Wade had demanded a 2-year contract worth $50 million and rejected a $42 million offer from Riley.

 On July 6, Wade announced that he was leaving the Heat to go join his hometown Chicago Bulls.
 Wade stated that he felt under-appreciated by the Heat's handling of free-agency, by placing Kevin Durant and Hassan Whiteside over him.
 Pat Riley responded to Wade's decision with an emotional text.

-2018–19 season Miami End of the Dwyane Wade era
+2018–19 season: End of the Dwyane Wade era

-After spending the 2017-18 season with the Cleveland Cavaliers with LeBron James in James' final season with the Cavs before entering Kobe Bryant's home team, the Los Angeles Lakers, Dwyane Wade decided to return to the Miami Heat for the 2018-19 season, after missing some games following his daughter's birth.
+After spending the 2017-18 season with the Cleveland Cavaliers, the Los Angeles Lakers, Dwyane Wade decided to return to the Miami Heat for the 2018-19 season, after missing some games following his daughter's birth.
 On April 9, 2019, Wade played his last home game in Miami, scoring 30 points.
 In his final game the following night, Wade recorded his fifth career triple-double with 25 points, 11 rebounds, and 10 assists.
 Wade's #3 jersey was retired on February 22, 2020.

-2019–present: Contending
+2019–2025: Jimmy Butler Era

 2019–20: Return to the Finals

 Jimmy Butler signed with the Heat before the 2019-20 season.
 Butler was named the Eastern Conference Player of the week on December 9, 2019.
-Also, for the first time in six years, the Heat made a Finals comeback after defeating the Boston Celtics in the Eastern Conference Finals.
+Bam Adebayo made his first All Star Team.
+The Heat would eventually face the heavily favored Milwaukee Bucks, led by league MVP Giannis Antetokounmpo, in the second round.
+However, to the surprise of some, the Heat would upset the Bucks in five games.
+For the first time in six years, the Heat made a Finals comeback after defeating the Boston Celtics in the Eastern Conference finals.
 After playing six games with their Game 3 and Game 5 victories, the Heat finished the season as runners-up after losing to the Los Angeles Lakers in the NBA Finals.